 Building a DIY fire pit is well within the abilities of nearly every homeowner and with just a few tools and easy to obtain materials, a very attractive and functional fire pit can be built in a weekend.

 Several local building materials sources.
 Lowe’s, for one, offer DIY fire pit kits, and these can be ideal for first-time or inexperienced builders.
-But for most of us, we can gather the materials needed easily and inexpensively to put a pit together on our own, much like this DIY pallet deer blind.
+But for most of us, we can gather the materials needed easily and inexpensively to put a DIY fire pit together on our own, much like this DIY pallet deer blind.

 The first and perhaps most important step in building a DIY fire pit in the yard is determining where the pit will go.
 Make sure that local regulations allow open fires- some communities don’t allow it.